coil-kt/coil/docs/image_pipeline.md

 ## Decoders

-Decoders read an `ImageSource` and return a `Drawable`.
+Decoders read an `ImageSource` and return an `Image`.
 Use this interface to add support for custom file formats (e.g. GIF, SVG, TIFF, etc.).

 See [Decoder](/coil/api/coil-core/coil3.decode/-decoder) for more information.